qiqixixi1001/automotive-safeic-practice/articles/03_automotive_safeic_practice_d03_github_en_generic.md

 ---

-## 32. Summary
+## 34. Summary

 D03 introduces a critical engineering discipline:

-> FIT values must be tied to explicit standards, mission profiles, environmental assumptions, data files, and run identities.
+> FIT values must be tied to explicit standards, mission profiles, data files, and run identities.

 A Base FIT Rate is not just a number.